AbdullahAljaberi/DBP/README.md

 ## Features

 ### 👤 Customer Features
-- View car parts by name, type, or number
+-Search for car parts based on their name, type or the number given to them.
-- Bilingual layout (Arabic and English)
-- Responsive design for desktop and mobile
-- Future plan: search and checkout system
+- The materials are shown in both Arabic and English.
+-Will display and act correctly on both desktops and mobile phones -In the future, the platform will offer a search and checkout system.

 ### 👨‍🔧 Staff Features (planned)
-- Add, update, or remove inventory items
+- You can include, change or exclude items from inventory.
-- Track stock levels
+- Keep an eye on the amount of stock available
-- View or generate basic sales reports
+- See or print basic sales reports

 ## Technologies Used
 - HTML5